bitwarden/help/_articles/security/emergency-access.md

   {% callout success %}As a grantor, you may revoke access to a grantee with **View** access at any time.{% endcallout %}
 - **Takeover**: When an emergency access request is granted, this user can create a Master Password for permanent read/write access to your Vault (this will **replace** your previous Master Password).

+   Takeover disables any [Two-step Login Methods]({% link _articles/two-step-login/setup-two-step-login.md %}) enabled for the account, but **will not** sidestep SSO if the [Single Sign-On Authentication policy](https://bitwarden.com/help/article/policies/#single-sign-on-authentication) is enabled by a grantor's Organization.

 ## Using Emergency Access